OSBI/saiku_community_website/README.md

 [![saiku-community-website-preview](preview.png)](http://community.meteorite.bi/)

 This repository contains the source code of the website [community.meteorite.bi](http://community.meteorite.bi/).
-If you're looking for the source code of the project, check the official [Saiku](https://github.com/OSBI/saiku) and [Saiku UI](https://github.com/OSBI/saiku-ui) repository.
+If you're looking for the source code of the project, check the official [Saiku](https://github.com/OSBI/saiku) repository.

 ## Getting Started